 Do I need a will?

-Without one, you will die “intestate”, which can mean your affairs stay in limbo for years, causing extra pain and stress for your grieving loved ones.
+Without a will, you will die “intestate”, which may mean different people making claims that your money and property should go to them.
+This can leave your affairs in limbo for years, causing extra pain and stress for your grieving loved ones.

 People who need wills include:

-If you own a property, you need to decide who gets it in the event of your death.
+- Homeowners: if you own a property, you need to decide who gets it in the event of your death

-Don't expect anything to go to your partner if you are unmarried and you don't make a will (unless you own a property as “joint tenants”, in which case your half will go to your partner).
+- Unmarried couples: don't expect anything to go to your partner if you are unmarried and you don't make a will (unless you own a property as “joint tenants”, in which case your half will go to your partner)

-Your husband, wife or civil partner automatically becomes your heir when you get married or enter into a civil partnership.
-So if you want any of your things to go to someone else, you’ll need a will to prove it.
+- Married couples: your husband, wife or civil partner automatically becomes your heir when you get married or enter into a civil partnership.
+So if you want any of your things to go to someone else, you’ll need a will to prove it

-Getting married invalidates any previous will you have made.
-But you’ll also need a new will if you get divorced.
+- Divorcees: getting married invalidates any previous will you have made.
+But you’ll also need a new will if you get divorced

-It’s vital to protect the interests of your children by spelling out clearly what of yours they should get and when – as well as who you want to look after them if you die.
+- Parents: it’s vital to protect the interests of your children by spelling out clearly what of yours they should get and when – as well as who you want to look after them if you die

 How do I make a will?